Student Support System (SSS) – Faculty

 Sometimes, despite our best efforts, life gets the better of us.
 Delta College wants to support your academic pursuits and your well-being.
 We are here to help you succeed.
 If you are having difficulties keeping up with classwork or dealing with life issues that affect your schooling, please let your professor know.

 There might be resources to help you manage these situations.
-If your professor becomes aware of an obstacle you are facing, they may reach out to the Student Support System (SSS) to ask they check in with you and share information to support you in addressing your challenges.
+If your professor becomes aware of an obstacle you are facing, they may reach out to the Student Support System (SSS) to ask that a particular office staff check in with you and share information to support you in addressing your challenges.

 Students may experience stressors that can impact both their academic experience and their personal well-being.
 These may include academic pressure and challenges associated with relationships, mental health, alcohol or other drugs, identities, finances, etc.